 - Vata-increasing diet

-- Poor diet high in processed foods and chemicals
+- Poor diet, high in processed foods and chemicals

 - Overeating